 We started out by identifying and understanding relevant trends and working out a few different future scenarios, which came to paint a rather gloomy picture if continuing down the same path.

-We also very soon discovered that the continuous price increases had put the company in a situation where the price had become to high in relation to the perceived value to the customer.
+We also very soon discovered that the continuous price increases had put the company in a situation where the price had become too high in relation to the perceived value to the customer.
 New competitors had entered the market with cheaper and seemingly inferior products that were now becoming good enough and causing customers to shift suppliers.
-This had actually went on over several years while our company had protected its margins, slowly out-prized itself and not really paid any attention to the new competition at the bottom end of the market.
+This had actually gone on over several years while our company had protected its margins, slowly out-prized itself and not really paid any attention to the new competition at the bottom end of the market.
 A case of what Clayton Christensen would probably call low market disruption.
-At that point, with the fact-base showing us that the overall category only had five percent market penetration, we decided to try to understand the large group of non-users in the targeted customer segments.
-Especially because one of our key hypotheses was that expanding the user base would be the best way forward – and a comparably low hanging fruit.
+At that point, with the fact-based showing us that the overall category only had five percent market penetration, we decided to try to understand the large group of non-users in the targeted customer segments.
+Especially because one of our key hypothesis was that expanding the user base would be the best way forward – and a comparably low-hanging fruit.

-Within a month we had visited 120 non-customers in 11 countries and 14 major cities around Europe.
+Within a month we had visited 120 non-customers in 11 countries and 14 major cities in Europe.

 Before the field trip (here called a ‘Customer Safari’), we had a one-day workshop based on the Value Proposition Design methodology to frame our product-market fit hypothesis and help everyone feel more comfortable with the challenge.
 The team was by design diverse and came from very different positions across the organization.
 A few had no experiences with customer interactions what so ever.